 In addition to historical information, the following Management's Discussion and Analysis of Financial Condition and Results of Operations contains forward-looking statements as defined under Section 21E of the Securities Exchange Act of 1934, as amended, and is subject to the safe harbor created therein for forward-looking statements.
-Such statements include, but are not limited to, statements concerning our anticipated operating results, research and development, clinical trials, regulatory proceedings, and financial resources, and can be identified by use of words such as, for example, "anticipate," "extimate," "expect," "project," "intend," "plan," "believe" and "would," "should," "could" or "may."
-All statements, other than statements of historical facts, included herein that address activities, events, or developments that the Company expects or anticipates will or may occur in the future, are forward-looking statements, including statements regarding: plans and expectations regarding clinical trials; plans and expectations regarding regulatory approvals; our strategy and expectations for clinical development and commercialization of our products; potential strategic partnerships; expectations regarding the effectiveness of our products; plans for research and development and related costs; statements about accounting assumptions and estimates; expectations regarding liquidity and the sufficiency of cash to fund currently planned operations through at least September 30, 2021; our commitments and contingencies; and our market risk exposure.
+Such statements include, but are not limited to, statements concerning our anticipated operating results, research and development, clinical trials, regulatory proceedings, and financial resources, and can be identified by use of words such as, for example, "anticipate," "estimate," "expect," "project," "intend," "plan," "believe" and "would," "should," "could" or "may."
+All statements, other than statements of historical facts, included herein that address activities, events, or developments that the Company expects or anticipates will or may occur in the future, are forward-looking statements, including statements regarding: plans and expectations regarding clinical trials; plans and expectations regarding regulatory approvals; our strategy and expectations for clinical development and commercialization of our products; potential strategic partnerships; expectations regarding the effectiveness of our products; plans for research and development and related costs; statements about accounting assumptions and estimates; expectations regarding liquidity and the sufficiency of cash to fund currently planned operations through at least March 31, 2023; our commitments and contingencies; and our market risk exposure.
 Forward-looking statements are based on current expectations, estimates and projections about the industry and markets in which Galectin Therapeutics operates, and management's beliefs and assumptions.
 These statements are not guarantees of future performance and involve certain known and unknown risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-Such risks and uncertainties are related to an
+Such risks and uncertainties are related to and in

-- our early stage of development, - we have incurred significant operating losses since our inception and cannot assure you that we will generate revenue or profit,
+- our early stage of development, - · we have incurred significant operating losses since our inception and cannot assure you that we will generate revenue or profit, - our dependence on additional outside capital, - we may be unable to enter into strategic partnerships for the development, commercialization, manufacturing and distribution of our proposed product candidates, - · uncertainties related to any litigation, - · uncertainties related to our technology and clinical trials, including expected dates of availability of clinical data, - we may be unable to demonstrate the efficacy and safety of our developmental product candidates in human trials, - we may be unable to improve upon, protect and/or enforce our intellectual property,

-- our dependence on additional outside capital, - we may be unable to enter into strategic partnerships for the development, commercialization, manufacturing and distribution of our proposed product candidates, - uncertainties related to any litigation, including shareholder class actions and derivative lawsuits filed, - uncertainties related to our technology and clinical trials, including expected dates of availability of clinical data, - we may be unable to demonstrate the efficacy and safety of our developmental product candidates in human trials, - we may be unable to improve upon, protect and/or enforce our intellectual property, - we are subject to extensive and costly regulation by the U.S. Food and Drug Administration (FDA) and by foreign regulatory authorities, which must approve our product candidates in development and could restrict the sales and marketing and pricing of such products, - competition and stock price volatility in the biotechnology industry, - limited trading volume for our stock, concentration of ownership of our stock, and other risks detailed herein and from time to time in our SEC reports, and
+- we are subject to extensive and costly regulation by the U.S. Food and Drug Administration (FDA) and by foreign regulatory authorities, which must approve our product candidates in development and could restrict the sales and marketing and pricing of such products, - · competition and stock price volatility in the biotechnology industry, - limited trading volume for our stock, concentration of ownership of our stock, and other risks detailed herein and from time to time in our SEC reports, and - the impact resulting from the outbreak of COVID-19, which has delayed and may continue to delay our clinical trial and development efforts, as well as the impact that COVID-19 has on the volatility of the capital market and our ability to access the capital market.